Recent Film and Television Productions

 Planispheres provided co-production advice and business and legal affairs services to producer Patrick Campbell at OH Films.

-The Mirror Boy is a mystical journey through Africa, seen through the eyes of a 12 year old boy, Tijan.
+The Mirror Boy is a mystical journey through Africa, seen through the eyes of a 12-year-old boy, Tijan.
 After a London street fight, in which a local boy is hurt, Tijan's mother decides to take him back to their roots, to Gambia.

 AWARDS: African Movie Academy Award.
-Nominated for three African Movie Academy Awards (AMAAs), Edward Kagutuzi won an AMAA for his outstanding performance.
+Nominated for three African Movie Academy Awards (AMAAs), Edward Kagutuzi won AMAA for his outstanding performance.

 Fire Burn Babylon | Documentary | 57 mins | Monserat UK | 2010